FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0011-generic-collaboration-framework/README.md

 ## Changelog (once more versions are released)

 <!-- Any substantial changes to the FEP should be recorded in this section - latest changes should be on top: -->

+### 0.2 - 2026-04-04

+- Emphasize that the generic collaboration framework can be used standalone as well.

 ### 0.1 - 2026-03-03